aaronpinero/pinero-blog/about.md

   key: About Blogging
   order: 2
 ---
-<span class="dropcap">I</span>’ve been on Facebook and with Twitter for a long time.
-I used to see a lot of value in being able to connect with people through social media, but these platforms have become a cancer inside civil society.
+<span class="dropcap">I</span>’ve been on Facebook and Twitter for a long time.
+I used to see value in connecting with people through social media.
+But these platforms have become a cancer inside civil society.
 They are megaphones for lies.
 The allow hate to erode the foundations of decency.
 Rumors, innuendo, and conspiracy theories are allowed to stand on equal footing with the truth.

 It has only become worse since the COVID-19 pandemic.
 I cannot in good conscience continue to support these plaforms by using them.
 So I’ve initiated the cancellation of my accounts.